loathengine/loathengine.github.io/README.md

 This is your digital library of target images and a custom target generator.

 -   **Upload Targets:** Click **"Upload New Target Image(s)"** to select one or more image files.
 The images are automatically converted to `.webp` to save space.
+-   **Tag Targets:** Instead of relying on complex file names, click **"Tag Target"** on any uploaded image to invisibly bind it to a Firearm and Load ID.
+This streamlines the Marking and Analysis workflow by automatically syncing your equipment data when the target is analyzed.
 -   **Create Target:** A robust tool to generate custom printable targets.
 You can define page size, grid options, bullseye shapes (Circle, Square, Diamond, etc.), and layout.
 You can also import firearm and load data directly onto the target as a text label.

 ### Marking Tab (Core Functionality)